 About Your Visit

-During this temporary closure, we invite you to join us to learn and explore from home in this unprecedented time as we remain committed to honoring our mission to the fullest degree.
-Learn more about our events, how to get here, accessibility resources, visitor guidelines, and where to visit nearby.
+All visitors to the 9/11 Memorial must follow our health and safety guidelines.
+While we work to reopen the 9/11 Memorial Museum, we invite you to learn and explore from home and support our effort to safely reopen.
+Learn more about how to get here, accessibility resources, visitor guidelines, and where to visit nearby.

 Learn and Explore from Home